victowang/BREADME.md/other/water_kefir.md

 - Ginger

 ## Notes
-- After each batch, the grains will grow, you can store then in the fridge in sweetened water, share them with your friends :)
+- After each batch, the grains will grow, share them with your friends :)
+- You can store your grains at room temperature by changing sweetened water once a day, or once a week in the fridge
 - You can find ways to use the grains, like adding them to smoothies for a probiotic boost